 “If we learn this biology lesson and we continue learning, we’ll know how our bodies work in less than a year.”

-With this approach, you’re giving your child a very specific goal and a sense of accomplishment.
+With this approach, you’re giving your child a very specific goal and a sense of accomplishment without the study stress.
 That’s a great way to motivate!

 6. Take Learning Outside